To

 7. HUMAN RESOURCES AND INDUSTRIAL RELATIONS

-The Company continues to have excellent employee relations.
+The Company continues to have good employee relations.
 Your Directors acknowledge and thank the employees for their continuous support.
-The Company has strong commitments to follow the best of the HR practices and believes in uplifting the overall competence of its employees through regular training, workshops and seminars.
-After the shift from manufacturing activities and consequent upon the takeover of the company by new management, your company laid off manpower engaged in manufacturing activities.
-The dues of all the employees laid off were duly settled.
-Your company now appointing new manpower for the new initiative taken by your company.
-The total number of employees and workforce at the end of the year was 6 as against 60 employees including permanent and irregular work force at the end of the previous year.
+The Company has strong commitments to follow the best of the HR practices and believes in up-lifting the overall competence of its employees through regular training, workshops and seminars.
+The total number of employees and workforce at the end of the year was 4 as against 5 employees including permanent and irregular work force at the end of the previous year.

 8. SHARE CAPITAL AND LISTING OF SHARES

-As on 31st March, 2023, the authorized share capital of the Company is Rs.
-20 crores and subscribed & paid-up equity share capital of the Company is Rs.
-7.83 crores.
+As on 31st March, 2025, the authorized share capital of the Company is Rs.
+2,000 lakhs and subscribed & paid-up equity share capital of the Company is Rs.
+994.35 lakhs.

-The Companys equity shares are listed on the BSE Limited (BSE).
+The Companys equity shares are listed on the Bombay Stock Exchange Limited (BSE).
 The equity shares are actively traded on BSE and have not been suspended from trading.

 9. SUBSIDIARY, JOINT VENTURE AND ASSOCIATE COMPANIES

-As on 31st March, 2023 Company does not have any Subsidiary and Joint Venture Company
+As on 31st March, 2025 Company does not have any Subsidiary and Joint Venture Company.

 10. DIRECTORS AND KEY MANAGERIAL PERSONNEL

-Pursuant to Sections 149, 152 and other applicable provisions of the Companies Act, 2013, one-third of Directors as are liable to retire by rotation, shall retire by rotation every year and, if eligible, offer themselves for re-appointment at every Annual General Meeting (AGM).
-Consequently, Ms. Malvika Lalwani (DIN: 08673926) retires by rotation and being eligible, offers himself for reappointment.
-A resolution seeking shareholders approval for his re-appointment forms part of the notice of 32nd AGM.
+Pursuant to applicable provisions of the Companies Act, 2013, one-third of Directors as are liable to retire by rotation, shall retire by rotation every year and, if eligible, offer themselves for reappointment at every Annual General Meeting (AGM).
+Consequently, Mr. Akshaykumar Dineshkumar Patel (DIN: 08080080) retires by rotation and being eligible, offers himself for reappointment.
+A resolution seeking shareholders approval for his re-appointment forms part of the notice of 34th AGM.

 During the year under review, the non-executive directors of the Company had no pecuniary relationship or transactions with the Company.
 None of the Directors of the Company are disqualified under Section 164(2) of the Companies Act, 2013 and rules made there under.